 Leprechauns, shamrocks, and wee folk are popular elements of Ireland's delightful legends.
 Celebrate Irish literature with a stand-up Leprechaun!

-What do you think leprechauns look like?
-On a large piece of construction paper, use your imagination to draw a detailed leprechaun using Crayola® Colored Pencils.
-Color his clothing and features with Crayola Crayons.
-Add Crayola Glitter Glue to make your leprechaun's eyes and other elements sparkle.
+Ask students what they think leprechauns look like.
+On a large piece of construction paper, students use their imaginations to draw a detailed leprechaun using Crayola® Erasable Colored Pencils.
+Suggest they color his clothing and features with Crayola Crayons.
+Add Crayola Glitter Glue to make the leprechaun's eyes and other elements sparkle.
 Dry.

-Cut out your leprechaun with Crayola Scissors.
-Trace around his outline on cardboard.
+Students cut out their leprechauns with Crayola Scissors.
+Trace around the outlines on cardboard.
 Cut it out.
-Attach the cardboard to the back of your drawing with Crayola No-Run School Glue for support.
+Attach the cardboard to the back of the drawing with Crayola No-Run School Glue for support.

-On more cardboard, draw a second pair of feet for your leprechaun.
+On more cardboard, students draw a second pair of feet for their leprechauns.
 Color both sides.
 Cut a slit between the leprechaun's feet and slide the second pair of feet into the slit so he can stand upright.

 On construction paper create a large shamrock.
-Cut it out and glue it to the front of your leprechaun.
+Cut it out and glue it to the front of the leprechaun.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step